Norhanahmedsaber/lumiere-templates/README.md

-# Expo Native Wind Templates
+# lumière templates

-This package is designed to facilitate the templating of React Native apps configured with Expo and Native Wind.
-It provides a convenient way to set up a new project or apply the Native Wind styling to existing folders within the project.
+This package is designed to facilitate the templating of React Native, React apps configured with Expo, Native Wind and Tailwind.
+It provides a convenient way to set up a new project or applying styling to existing folders within the project.

 ## Setting up environment